1,037,721,967 potential restaurant customers.

 Instagram Influencer Hack For Restaurants: Most influencers are desperate for more paid promotion volume.
 You can take advantage of this by bargaining hard, lowballing, and getting insanely valuable promotional deals for a few dollars a post.

-I’ve seen city specific restaurant Instagram influencers with over 150,000 highly engaged followers (15,000 average likes, city specific) get negotiated down to $50 per post.
-Each of those posts were driving hundreds of new followers to the restaurant and an average of 67 new customers.
-Cha ching.
+I’ve seen city-specific restaurant Instagram influencers with over 150,000 highly engaged followers (15,000 average likes, city-specific) get negotiated down to $50 per post.
+Each of those posts was driving hundreds of new followers to the restaurant and an average of 67 new customers.
+Cha-ching.

 In terms of influencer content, let the Instagram influencer choose what to promote and how to promote it.
 They spend all day obsessing about how to best engage their audiences so their best guess on what will work with their followers is probably better than yours, and that’s ideal because the goal is to get your influencer content to go viral.
 Just make sure that they geotag your restaurant and tag you in the caption.